Signs build that Iran sanctions disrupt food imports

 Energy is not the only Iranian export that has been hurt.
 Traders said that China is likely to cut its purchases of Iranian iron ore as well, worth $2 billion a year.

-"There is a huge risk ahead, and many haven't realized it yet," said a senior executive at a Shanghai-based trading firm that has a long-term partnership with an Iranian ore supplier.
+"There is a huge risk ahead, and many haven't realised it yet," said a senior executive at a Shanghai-based trading firm that has a long-term partnership with an Iranian ore supplier.

 "It is easy for the United States to freeze our business, forcing large Chinese Iran ore traders, which have large trading volumes with Iran, to be more cautious when making bookings.
 It's not worth taking the risk."